Bio

 Artist Statement

 I am an interdisciplinary artist born in Mexico City and based in Texas.
 Displacement and migration have fundamentally shaped my perspective.
 Rooted in both indigenous Mesoamerican craft and European art historical traditions of landscape, still life, and portraiture, my practice, like me, exists in the in-between of two identities forced to co-exist.
-In my work, I document and seek to understand how our identities, especially for displaced people, are informed by our connections and disconnections to place.
+In my work, I document and seek to understand how our identities are informed by our connections and disconnections to place.

 My current work revolves around material and site-specificity: an inquiry into our nostalgic attachments to place.
-I am interested in how I can extend contact with a place and its private associations by incorporating that place into objects with which we live day to day.
-I forage site-specific wild clay, minerals, rocks, and sand from places with personal meaning to me (Mexico, Maine, Texas, Greece, to name a few) to create ceramic sculpture and paintings.
-Primarily metaphorical self-portraits — a nod to how we are an accumulation of all the places we have been and all the things we have seen — the objects are also multicultural hybrids: souvenir-talisman-milagros which conjure specific memories and connections to place, making the intangible tangible when seen or, ideally, touched.
+I forage site-specific wild clay, minerals, rocks, and sand from places with personal meaning to me to create ceramic sculpture and paintings.
+I do this in order to learn and steward ancient cultural craft, but also to investigate how, through connection with the earth, I can complicate concepts like landscape, borders, or land ownership.
+A nod to how we are an accumulation of all the places we have been and all the things we have seen — the objects I create are also multicultural hybrids: souvenir-talisman-milagros which conjure specific memories and connections to place, making the intangible tangible.

-Through these intentional engagements with memory and the natural world, I blur the line between the self and nature, allowing displaced plants, landscapes, and fruits to become protagonists with complex histories, cultures, and attachments that inevitably begin to mirror our own.
+Through these intentional engagements with memory and the natural world, I blur the line between the self and nature, allowing displaced plants, landscapes, and fruits to become protagonists with complex histories, cultures, and attachments that inevitably begin to mirror our own but are also deceptively inoffensive foils from which to probe less digestible truths.